jguimera/TeisecAgent/README.md

 `I need to craft a Sentinel Analytic Rule to detect the behaviour describe above.
 Generate the Sentinel Analytic rule to be deployed as an ARM template.
 Produce the output in json format`
 `Fetch this url https://learn.microsoft.com/en-us/azure/azure-monitor/logs/query-optimization and optimize the query of the above Sentinel Analytic rule`
 ![Screenshot5](./images/TeisecAgent-FetchURL.png)
+### Email Analysis
+`List the last 5 email received by a user containing 'jaime' in the email address in my organization using Sentinel` `Search in Sentinel get all the details of the second email from the list above` `Get the email details using the graphAPI of the previous email` `Using GPT summarize the full body of the previous email` `Can you see any indicators of phishing?`

 ## Setup